 This is a great course that familiarizes a beginner with the basics of JPA and leads to independent thinking.

-When you enroll in the JPA for Beginners Workshop, we will meet at the Lindner Congress Hotel in Düsseldorf on June 30th and July 1st, 2020.
-It's close to Düsseldorf Airport (DUS), which offers lots of non-stop flights to and from most bigger European airports.
+When you enroll in the JPA for Beginners Workshop, we will meet at the Lindner Congress Hotel in Düsseldorf I will invite you to a video call on June 30th and July 1st, 2020.
+The material and level of interactivity of the workshop will be identical to the originally planned in-person workshop.

 I will teach you all you need to know about JPA's basic concepts so that you can:

 You also get lifetime access to my JPA for Beginners Online Training, which is the online version of the workshop.
 So, whenever you are not exactly sure how to use one of the features I showed you during the workshop, you can watch the corresponding video.
 This gives you the best of both worlds.
 You get: